QubesOS/qubes-doc/developer/general/doc-guidelines.md

  * Familiarize yourself with the terms defined in the [glossary].
 Use these terms consistently and accurately throughout your writing.
+ * Syntactically distinguish variables in commands.
+   For example, this is ambiguous:

+       $ qvm-run --dispvm=dvm-template --service qubes.StartApp+xterm

+   It should instead be:

+       $ qvm-run --dispvm=<DVM_TEMPLATE> --service qubes.StartApp+xterm

+   Note that we syntactically distinguish variables in three ways:
+   1. Surrounding them in angled brackets (`< >`)
+   2. Using underscores (`_`) between words
+   3. Using all capital letters

 Markdown Conventions